LordButley/JapanEasy/README.md

 ### End Game page

 - When you click to end the game or complete the syllabary to are taken to an end game screen which provided you with the number of answers correctly answered out of the number of questions.
+- Feedback is provided dependent on the score.
 - A "try again" button returns you to the home page where you can make your choices again and start the quiz again.

 ![Screen shot of contact us form from "It's Puppy Time"](assets/images/endgame.JPG)